 Sea and air rescue

-If you are in distress at sea, notify the maritime security centre as soon as possible.
+If you are in distress at sea, notify emergency number 112.

 Maritime security centre (Joint Rescue Coordination Centre - JRCC Tallinn)

 VHF-DSC 70 CH